yuxunhe/CNTK/Documentation/current_iteration.md

 ### Improved AttentionModel

-A bug has been fixed in the AttentionModel which was previously not faithfully implementing the paper
+A bug in our AttentionModel layer has been fixed and we now faithfully implement the paper

 > Neural Machine Translation by Jointly Learning to Align and Translate (Bahdanau et. al.)

-Furthermore, the somewhat artificial arguments `attention_span` and `attention_axis` of the AttentionModel are no longer necessary.
-If left to their default values, the attention is computed over the whole sequence and the output shape does not contain any singleton axes.
+Furthermore, the arguments `attention_span` and `attention_axis` of the AttentionModel are no longer necessary.
+If left to their default values, the attention is computed over the whole sequence and the output is a sequence of vectors of the same dimension as the first argument over the axis of the second argument.

 ### Aggregation on sparse gradient for embedded layer
 ### Gradient as an operator (stretch goal)